cgchandler/SpaceJumper2D/README.md

 # SpaceJumper2D

 **SpaceJumper2D** is a 2D Unity arcade platformer focused on momentum, timing, and player control.
 The game challenges players to navigate a space-themed environment using physics-based movement and carefully timed jumps.
-This game was created as an assignment for the University of Cumberlands Course ITSS-333 Video Game Programming, focused on the 2D core game mechanics.
+This game was created as an assignment for the University of the Cumberlands Course ITSS-333 Video Game Programming, focused on the 2D core game mechanics.

 ---